Marine Systems at IYRS - 3 people discussing their work

 • Yamaha Midrange Maintenance Certification Program (MCP)

-This immersive, nationally accredited program prepares students with a wide range of skills for in-demand maritime careers.
+This immersive program prepares students with a wide range of skills for in-demand maritime careers.
 Graduates of IYRS Marine Systems often find rewarding roles in diverse settings, such as:

 • Marinas